eswenke/surf-app/README.md

 ### backend
 - to setup backend (from root): `uvicorn backend.main:app --reload`
 - to setup backend (from backend folder): `uvicorn main:app --reload`
+- OR just run backend with `python run.py`